johanmz/MultiFMBerry/README.md

 Compiling the software will take a couple of seconds.

 ### Step 5: Specify your hardware in the config file
-FMBerry needs to know about the MCP23017 IO expander, TCA9548A multiplexer, how many tranmitters you have and to which TCA9548A and MCP23017 port each transmitter is connected.
+FMBerry needs to know about the MCP23017 IO expander, TCA9548A multiplexer, how many transmitters you have and to which TCA9548A and MCP23017 port each transmitter is connected.
 Specify this in the .conf file.

 In this file you can also specify the frequency, RDS information, etc for each transmitter.